aws-samples/cfn101-workshop/content/intermediate/templates/nested-stacks/index.md

 :::alert{type="info"}
 Please note **YAML** is indention sensitive mark down language.
-If `cfn-lint` or CloudFormation console reports errors, such as `Template format error: [/Resources/VpcStack] resource definition is malformed` \
+If `cfn-lint` or CloudFormation console reports errors, such as `Template format error: [/Resources/VpcStack] resource definition is malformed`, \
 please double-check **Parameters** and **Resources** sections are correctly formatted.\
 See the earlier [Linting and Testing](/basics/templates/linting-and-testing) lab to install or for more guidance.
 :::